nedbat/watchgha/README.rst

 ########################

 This package provides one command, ``watch_gha_runs``.
-It displays the status of the latest GitHub Action runs your current branch.
+It displays the status of the latest GitHub Action runs on your current branch.
 If any of the runs are in progress, it will refresh the display repeatedly with the latest status.

 If you like, the name can be pronounced, "Watching?
 Ha!"